tommasomoretti/nameless-analytics/README.md

 Highly customizable Client-Side Tracker Tag that sends requests to Server-Side Client Tag and supports various field types (string, integer, double, and JSON).

 Main features:
-- Fully integrated with Google Consent Mode: tracks events only when analytics_storage is granted or tracks all events regardless of analytics_storage value
+- Fully integrated with Google Consent Mode: tracks events only when analytics_storage is granted, or tracks all events regardless of the analytics_storage value.
-- Single Page Application tracking
+- Single Page Application tracking.
-- JSON e-commerce data structure that supports custom objects or complies with GA4 standards
+- JSON e-commerce data structure that supports custom objects or complies with GA4 standards.
-- Cross-domain tracking for stitching users and sessions across multiple websites
+- Cross-domain tracking for stitching users and sessions across multiple websites.
-- Custom acquisition URL parameters, there's no need to use UTM parameters exclusively
+- Custom acquisition URL parameters; there's no need to use UTM parameters exclusively.
-- Libraries can be loaded from CDN or from custom location
+- Libraries can be loaded from a CDN or a custom location.
-- Events are fully logged in JavaScript console
+- Events are fully logged in the JavaScript console.

 Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side config variable](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/)